 In November 2015, the government decided on a national delegation for validation.
 The delegation consists of members representing trade unions, employers' associations and national authorities and has taken the name 'Valideringsdelegationen 2015-2019'.
 Its main task is to follow, support and promote coordination of validation on both regional and national levels.
 The delegation presented a proposal for a national strategy for validation in March 2017.
-I
+The final report was presented in December 2019.